CoderMonkey1956/deckcraft-refabricated/README.md

 Q: What's the update schedule?
 A: Whenever a release (no beta/alpha) comes out for FO, then it may take a day or 2 because  there is a lot that goes into making this.
 I will update as quickly as I can though.

+Q: What are the goals of this modpack?
+A: Theres a few, the first is to provide the best possible performance on the Steam Deck (duh), be a drop in replacement for most optifine features, optimize almost every aspect of the game, and to be open about development and be an active part of the community.

 # Additional Info
 As you may have noticed, im pretty bad with Github and Modpacks in general (I had to do a lot of Googleing while making this) so any help is greatly appreciated!